 Student Application: At the conclusion of the orientation session, a parent or guardian will be invited to complete and submit a simple, non-discriminatory paper application given at the session.
 The application should be returned in at the time of the session.

 e3 Policy Acknowledgement: Once the student and a parent/guardian are decided on applying for admission, they will be agreeing to abide by all policies and procedures set forth in the e³ Civic High Student Handbook and Digital Use Policy which will be available in both English and Spanish.

-If more than 130 students have applied during the admission window than the school can accommodate, the school will hold an electronic lottery conducted by Edlio (in Los Angeles) to select names for enrollment to the 9th grade class.
+If more students have applied during the admission window than the school can accommodate, the school will hold an electronic lottery conducted by Edlio (in Los Angeles) to select names for enrollment to the 9th grade class.
 For students not selected, they will be automatically placed on the school’s waiting list for the next available slot.

 Should e³ Civic High receive more applications from potential students than can be admitted to the 9th grade class, enrollment will be determined by a random electronic (“Lottery”). e³ Civic High will enlist the services of Edlio, an outside agency to monitor and verify the fair execution of all activities related to holding the Lottery using the following rules and procedures, which will be communicated to all interested parties at least thirty (30) days prior to holding the lottery: